 Technical-Vocational students with no previous experience with physics should take this course to fulfill their program requirements.
-Topics covered are: properties of matter, motion, force, energy, machines, fluids, heat, electricity, and wave motion.
+Topics covered are: properties of matter, motion, force, energy, machines, fluids, and heat.
 Laboratory exercises give students an opportunity to test theoretical principles.